WMD-group/Solar_oxides_data/README.md

 ## Background

-The high-throuhgput workflow uses a mixture of machine learning, data-driven models and first-principles calculations.
+The high-throughput workflow uses a mixture of machine learning, data-driven models and first-principles calculations.
 The overall aim is to filter through a search space of 1 million quaternary oxide compositions to identify some that fall within some stability window, have a bandgap in the range 1.0 - 2.5 eV, and are comprised of earth-abundant elements.

 ## Contents